Long-Tailed Distribution-Aware Router For Mixture-of-Experts in Large Vision-Language Model: Visualization Examples

 We also compare the token routing probability variance (RPV) between vision head tokens and vision tail tokens across GQA~\cite{hudson2019gqa}, MMBench~\cite{liu2023mmbench} and TextVQA~\cite{singh2019textvqa}.
-As illustrated in Fig.~\ref{fig3}, for images that yield 576 tokens from CLIP, \(\mathrm{Mean}(\mathrm{RPV}(\mathcal{V})) \) denotes the mean RPV of all vision tokens \(\mathcal{V} \), \(\mathcal{V}_{head}\) and \(\mathcal{V}_{tail}\) denote vision head tokens and vision tail tokens.
+As shown in Fig.~\ref{fig_distribution}, for images that yield 576 tokens from CLIP, \(\mathrm{Mean}(\mathrm{RPV}(\mathcal{V})) \) denotes the mean RPV of all vision tokens \(\mathcal{V} \), \(\mathcal{V}_{head}\) and \(\mathcal{V}_{tail}\) denote vision head tokens and vision tail tokens.
 The bars in the figure is the mean token count with RPV ranging from left to right for images (\emph{e.g.}, in the upper left figure, the count of tokens with RPV ranging from 0.00 to 0.01 is 442).
 Our method significantly increases the mean RPV of vision tail tokens.
 Given that RPV reflects the TER probability distribution, these results demonstrate that vision tail tokens gain the ability to select their specialized experts.
-Meanwhile, the mean RPV of vision head tokens remains nearly unchanged, indicating that vision head tokens are not affected.
+Meanwhile, the mean RPV of vision head tokens remains unchanged, indicating that vision head tokens are not affected.
+Moreover, we add three sets of RPV distribution visualization comparisons: training stages RPV (Fig.~\ref{fig_distribution_train}), and cross-router RPV (Fig.~\ref{fig_distribution_router}).
+The RPV distributions at 1,500, 3,000, and 4,500 training steps on TextVQA indicate that, although both the baseline and our method improve mean RPV, our approach achieves substantially greater enhancement.
+This suggests that the baseline has limited capacity to effectively capture critical visual information.
+Cross-Router: In the Top-Dynamic setting, expert activation is determined by token score ranking and expert capacity, where expert capacity is defined as $num_{\text{token}} / num_{\text{experts}} \times 3$.
+The results indicate that the mean RPV of the vision tail under Top-1 is significantly lower than in other configurations, suggesting that increasing the number of parameters can enhance vision tail token learning.
+However, despite Top-Dynamic having the largest number of parameters, it does not outperform Top-a in terms of vision tail RPV, implying that simply increasing parameter count does not guarantee performance improvement.